Here’s how forced pairing of phones works like in Person of Interest:

 First, there are a lot of different phones in the world.

-If you wanted one program that could hack every different type of phone, it would need to be a big program.
+If you wanted one program that could hijack every different type of phone, it would need to be a big program.

 That means it would be hard to install on a phone with limited storage, and phone hardware would probably run such a program slowly.

-On top of that, phone manufacturers actually don’t want their products to be easily hacked.
+On top of that, phone manufacturers actually don’t want their products to be easily hijacked.

 Really think about it from the manufacturer’s perspective for a moment.